 and a dog with a bag and with afternoon tea

 Patataj (…) – (An onomatopoeia of the sound of the horse’s hoofs.)

 I’m not sure whether it’s what she remembers.

 We sent the rhyme that Agnes found back to Liz, she wrote:

 Would it be possible to get a recording for this particular rhyme?
 I can’t understand what the written Polish words sound like in Polish…. and I don’t know any Polish except "kapitan".

 We haven’t been able to find a recording.
 If anyone can recite this for us, or help with Liz’s rhyme in any way, please comment below or email me.

 Thanks in advance!

 This article was posted on Tuesday, September 6th, 2016 at 6:02 pm and is filed under Children's Songs, Countries & Cultures, Languages, Nursery Rhymes, Poland, Polish, Polish Kids Songs, Polish Nursery Rhymes, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply